akladyous/blogposts/posts/rails-action-mailer-configuration.md

 pubDate: 2021-06-21
 tags: ['ruby on rails', 'actionmailer']
 description:
-"Action Mailer in Rails: Learn how to set up Action Mailer for sending emails via Gmail and SendGrid with step-by-step guidance."
+  Learn how to set up Action Mailer for sending emails via Gmail and SendGrid with step-by-step guidance.
 ---

 # Rails Action Mailer Configuration